matthschw/sch2tikz/README.md

 - Schematic is monochrome
 - Labels are not exported
-- Exploting arc does not work
+- Exporting arc does not work

 ## Dependencies